-Greenbelt, Maryland - Mark Schoeberl, age 60, of Silver Spring, Maryland, a senior manager and scientist at NASA's Goddard Space Flight Center (GSFC), pleaded guilty today to a felony conflict of interest charge in connection with his participation in NASA contracts given to his wife's company, announced United States Attorney for the District of Maryland Rod J. Rosenstein.
+Greenbelt, Maryland - U.S. District Judge Peter J. Messitte sentenced Mark Schoeberl, age 60, of Silver Spring, Maryland, a former senior manager and scientist at NASA's Goddard Space Flight Center (GSFC), today to one year of probation and 50 hours of community service for a felony conflict of interest charge in connection with his participation in NASA contracts given to his wife's company, announced United States Attorney for the District of Maryland Rod J. Rosenstein.
+Judge Messitte also ordered that Shoeberl pay a \$10,000 fine.